 - B string: 5th fret plays E

-Guitars generally have from 21 to 24 frets.
-That means that in the best case scenario you have to memorize the notes corresponding to 84 frets, right?
+Guitars generally have between 21 and 24 frets.
+This means that you have to memorize the notes corresponding to 84+ frets, right?

 Most guitars will have two dots or a different inlay on the 12th fret, and this is to signal that you’ve reached the octave of the open strings.